 - Extensions – this is a cool one.
 It removes all those plugins and extensions you installed long ago but have forgotten about.

 - Space Lens – This is a great feature that scans your Mac and gives you an instant size overview of your folders and files so you can see instantly where all your storage space is going.
 (If you have a lot of files stored all over your Mac and external hard drives, this one feature is worth the cost of CleanMyMac X alone – it really is that useful.)

 - Large & Old Files – Lets you find and remove those huge and forgotten-about files that we all have floating around on our hard drives.
 Great for finding large video files or multi-layer Photoshop PSDs.

 - Shredder – I’ve never used this, but it erases any sensitive data completely.
 Maybe a good one for any financial docs you want to get rid of.

-It sets out to remove unnecessary files from your Mac and make it run better, and achieves that with a beautifully designed interface that’s incredibly satisfying to use.
+This useful app removes unnecessary files from your Mac and makes it run better.
+It achieves that with a beautifully designed interface that’s incredibly satisfying and very simple to use.

-If you own a Mac, click here to download a free trial copy of CleanMyMac right now.
-Then leave us a comment below to let us know how much CleanMyMac saved you ;-)
+If you own a Mac, click the button below to download a free trial copy of CleanMyMac X right now.
+Then leave us a comment below to let us know what you think of it.

 Don Machuca is a writer and professional photographer/videographer from Manila, Philippines who specializes in landscapes, events and product photography.